 The question “What areas need improvement?” aims to assess your self-awareness and willingness to develop both personally and professionally.
-Honesty and specificity are key when discussing your improvement areas, because this will make your response appear more genuine and relatable.
+When discussing areas for improvement, being honest and specific will make your response feel authentic and credible.
 Let’s discover the perfect answer for your situation.

 See also: